aws-samples/foundation-model-benchmarking-tool/README.md

 ## New in this release

+### v1.0.41
+1. Config file for running `Llama3-8b` on all instance types except `p5`.
+1. Fix bug with business summary chart.
+1. Fix bug with deploying model using a DJL DeepSpeed container in the no S3 dependency mode.

 ### v1.0.40
 1. Make it easy to run in the Amazon EC2 without any dependency on Amazon S3 dependency mode.